Department of Theology

 TH 496 Theology Research Paper or Theology Research Project 1 Cr

-Theology majors must develop and present for the Department of Theology a theology honor’s thesis or a departmental research paper/project.
-The student will work with a professor in developing and fulfilling this requirement.
-The paper or project should provide evidence of scholarship in biblical studies, moral theology, church history, doctrine/systematics, and in another field of study as appropriate and approved by the department chair.
+Theology majors must develop and present for the Department of Theology a theology honor’s thesis or a departmental research paper /project.
+The student will work with a professor in developing and fulfilling this require-ment.
+The paper or project should provide evidence of scholarship in biblical studies, moral theology, church history, doctrine/systematics, or in another field of study as appropriate and approved by the department chair.